kmille36/Colab-Cloud-Gaming/README.md

 - Backup features will save your session to the drive, reducing wait time by 50% on your next use (only back up once if needed; ensure the drive has more space than the game size).

-- Always check the remaining usage time and disconnect when not in use.
+- Always check the remaining usage time and disconnect when not in use (4h play time reset afrer 24h).
 Do not hide or switch the Colab tab to avoid disconnection.
 -
 If have any error re-run script again.